emilstahl97/Data-Intensive-Computing-ID2221/Project/project-plan.md

-## Part 1 - Compare page views data over time
+## Part 1 - Count chnges to wikipedia over time

-* Retrieve dataset
+* Retrieve dataset ✅

-* Set up kafka to read from dataset
+* Set up kafka to read from streaming source ✅

-* Use spark streaming to continuously read from kafka
+* Set up spark streaming to print dataset to console ✅

-* Analyze data with spark as in lab 1
+* Convert columns from bytes to string ✅

+* select value column

+* Get name of artice, timestamp, and log_action_comment

+* Count number of articles changed per minute, per hour, per day, per week, per month, per year

-* Write the results back to kafka
+* Save to database or kafka

-* Store the results in a distributed database

 (if time permits)
 * Use spark to create a time series graph of page views over time